octoTurnip/papermc-on-bedrock/README.md

 ## Why?

-I was tired of abandoned projects & things not working the way I wanted.

-And if I'm being honest, I wanted to try and make something of my own.
+If I'm being honest, I wanted to try and make something of my own.

-## So, what makes this different?

-Well, probably not much...
-This is my first project I've ever submitted but over the years I've picked up skills here and there.

-But here's what you can expect from my project:
+## What are the features you can expect?

 - Plug & Play
-    - It's *not* recommended BUT you can literally just use the quickstart and everything will always be current and updated.
+    - You can literally just use the quickstart and everything will always be current and updated.
+    - Or set to any version you'd like with just a couple keystrokes.
 - Customization
     - This PaperMC server comes packaged with Geyser, Floodgate, and ViaVersion.
     - If you want the most up to date plugin (or paper) with a specific version, you can input it into the Docker Compose file.